top of page

 Zylo Marshall

 In the United States, approximately 340 million people reside.
-Among them, 1 in 5 people live with disabilities that significantly impact their daily lives.
+Among them, one in five individuals live with disabilities that significantly impact their daily lives.
+Additionally, one in eight people grapple with mental disabilities.
+Moreover, over one in ten people suffer from traumatic brain injuries.

 WELCOME FRIENDS — Every Human Deserves Respect, Protection, and a Voice